Section 504 of the Rehabilitation Act of 1973

 Section 504 applies to all schools receiving federal funds.
 Even if a school is mandatorily excluded from Title II of the ADA, Section 504 requires that they provide the same services to students with disabilities as those provided to nondisabled students.

 Section 504 requires public agencies to take “reasonable steps” to provide “reasonable” accommodations or reasonable modifications in rules, policies, practices, or services.
-NCDMP has created a reasonable accommodation form that schools can use to request a form of reasonable accommodation for students.
+NCDMP has created a reasonable accommodation form that schools can use to request reasonable accommodation for students.
 This form can be used as an assessment tool in the school district’s mechanical compliance response for students with diabetes.
-It is a good idea for Section 504 coordinators to know how to fill out the form and be able to explain the action they take because we have found that some schools do not know what constitutes a reasonable accommodation under Section 504.
+It is a good idea for Section 504 coordinators to know how to fill out the form and be able to explain the action they take because we have found that some schools do not understand what constitutes a reasonable accommodation under Section 504.

 What do public schools need to do to comply with Section 504?